SkynetLabs/ansible-playbooks/README.md

 After the login is successful, your LastPass session is active and you can execute playbooks as usually.

+**NOTE** if you update files or variables in LastPass, you will need to re-run the login script to refresh your session to be able to see the updates.

 ## Playbooks

 ### Get Webportal Status